Postgraduate Certificate in Neuroscience of Learning

 APPEAL PROCESS FOR ACADEMIC AFFAIRS

-Students who are notified by the Program’s Academic Dean a decision of the Students Promotion Committee that he/she must repeat failed courses during the next academic year or to be dismissed from the program, have the right to appeal the decision within seven working days after receiving the notification.
+Students who are notified by the Program’s Academic Dean of a decision of the Students Promotion Committee that they must repeat failed courses during the next academic year or be dismissed from the program have the right to appeal the decision within seven working days after receiving the notification.

 The same process described above will be followed in the case that the adverse decision made by the Committee is for non-academic reasons, such as unacceptable professional behavior.
-The SBBS’ Academic Dean, the SBBS’ or the VP for Student Affairs will refer the case to the SPC.
+The SBBS’ Academic Dean or the VP for Student Affairs will refer the case to the SPC.
 If the recommendation of the SPC is to dismiss the student, the appeal process described above may be activated.

 ENFORCEMENT